StuartSmith/VueJS-Samples/README.md

 [Vue Js To Do Application](https://github.com/StuartSmith/VueJS-Samples/tree/master/vuetodo)

 The Demo goes through the following steps
-   * Goes to home page
+   * Displays the home page
-   * Goes to About page
+   * Displays the About page
    * Adds an Item from the todo list
    * Removes an Item from the todo list
    * Changes an Item to be striked through